oresults/docs/docs/events/setup.md

 sidebar_position: 1
 ---

-# How to setup a new event
+# How to setup and manage an event